Already registered? Login to Menstruation Matters here.

 - Using the self-care recommended on the online resource might also reduce other symptoms like emotional changes such as feeling angry or sad (sometimes called PMS).

-- The information on the online resource will also let you know if any of the menstrual symptoms you have need to be discussed further with your doctor or health professional.
+- The information on the online resource will also let you know if any of the period (menstrual) symptoms you have need to be discussed further with your doctor or health professional.

 For more details about the study please read the information sheets before deciding on whether to participate or not.